Tanning, moles and freckles, how the skin defends itself

 Fake tanning products contain dyes that temporarily stain the skin brown.
 The stain binds to the skin and comes off when the dead skin cells flake off.

 Generally fake tans offer very little UV radiation protection.
 Those that contain a SPF provide only short term protection for two to four hours from the time of application, not for the time the skin remains stained.

 Fake tans encourage the idea that a tan is attractive and healthy.
-Appreciate your natural skin colour and avoiding tanning.
+Appreciate your natural skin colour and avoid tanning.

 Moles occur where melanocytes clump together.
 They are usually oval or round pigmented spots, with a smooth border and regular colour.
 They may be hard or raised and clump together.

 20 – 40 are the average number of moles for an adult.
 Most appear around puberty and in later life many may disappear.
 It’s recommended that you check your skinÂ monthly.

 Freckles are flat and usually occur on sun exposed areas.
 Moles and freckles are very common in fair skinned people.

 Anyone can develop skin cancer, whatever their skin colour.
 However, certain skin types are more at risk from the effects of UV radiation than others.

 Too much ultraviolet (UV) light, either from natural sunlight or from artificial sources such as sunbeds, is the main cause of 80% of skin cancers.